 We believe in ‘Life in all its Fullness’ for every child and our classrooms are a reflection of our engaging curriculum and commitment to all the subjects.
 We believe in a curriculum that enables 'Life in all its Fullness' - we encourage children to wonder, to ask questions and to engage with their learning and character growth ‘in all its fullness’.
 Each half term, our children are introduced to an enquiry question, creating links and threads between the subjects – enabling children to answer their big question ‘in all its fullness’.
 Our half term curriculum projects start with an exciting hook event to ignite children’s curiosity and finish with a celebration of ‘beautiful learning’.
 We are proud of our spacious classrooms within our Grade 2 listed building, including sash windows, high ceilings and original wood panelling – made all the more beautiful with our children’s work on display.

 Our exquisite library is at the heart of our school – a room filled with historic features, books galore and a wonderful place for reading and learning!
 Our school library (our very own ballroom for reading!) is decorated with chandeliers, a fireplace and a fantastic range of books to promote and stimulate children’s reading.
-This beautiful room leads to the official entrance of the Manor House – with the original main doors and vestibule tiled flooring creating a grand entrance to the school, used on special occasions.
+This beautiful room leads from the official entrance of the Manor House – with the original main doors and vestibule tiled flooring creating a grand entrance to the school, used on special occasions.
 Our library is a place to get wrapped-up in reading and the unique history of our beautiful school building.

 Although our building is a historic Manor House, we are proud of all our modern technology, including I-pads and laptops for each year group – and our amazing children’s kitchen!
 We believe in ‘Life in all Fullness’ for all our children, and we are committed to and passionate about delivering a fully rounded, whole education.
 We believe in growing the whole child and best preparing our children for life in an ever-changing world.
 Our children’s kitchen is a fantastic example of this.